What pain and symptoms are associated with the Plantaris muscle?

 Where is the Plantaris muscle located?

-What movements do the Plantaris muscle control?
+What movements does the Plantaris muscle control?

 - It helps to bend the knee